phetsims/phet-info/doc/phet-software-design-patterns.md

 ### Nesting

 If using composition for your class, and you want to pass options into a subcomponent, you can nest those options in a single property, named according to the subcomponent you are passing the options to.
-In this example, `options.hSlider` is the nested options that will be passed to `HSlider`:
+In this example, `options.hSliderOptions` is the nested options that will be passed to `HSlider`:

 ```js
 class MyNode extends Node {